MarkLee7925/Gas-Turbine-Emissions/README.md

 ## Results

+Data visualization techniques were employed to showcase the correlation and trends of the data features and how they relate to the overall energy yield (the dependent variable).
+Furthermore, the K-Means clustering algorithm (for unsupervised learning) was employed to help the viewer better understand certain data patterns and features by grouping them into clusters.

 This project utilized three standard Machine Learning Regression models and one Deep Neural Network model.
 The k-fold cross-validated training (CV) and testing/validation (Val.) results for each optimized standard model are presented below:

 <table border = "1">